Celtic Camino Certificate

 - The Saints’ Way from Padstow to Fowey in Cornwall

 - St James’ Way from Reading to Southampton

-We are not aware of approved trails in North America or Australia at the moment but we are in contact with relevant authorities on this topic and we’ll keep you up to date as we learn more.
+We are not aware of approved trails in North America or Australia at the moment, but we are in contact with relevant authorities on this topic, and we’ll keep you updated as we learn more.

-For more information about the Camino Inglés from A Coruña or to book your trip, contact our travel experts
+For more information about the Camino Ingles Celtic from A Coruña or to book your trip, contact our travel experts